mike99mac/minimy-mike99mac/hardware/README.md

 ### Construct the sides

-Perform the following steps.
+To construct the sides, perform the following steps:
 - Make 45 degree cuts on all 8 side pieces so they go together like a picture frame.
 - Arrange the two sides **ensuring there are left and right sides**.
 Leave the pieces in those positions.
-- Sand the faces of sides.
+- Sand the faces of sides panels.
 - Sand the insides of the moldings.
-- Glue the two sides.
+- Glue both sides with a strap clamp.
+- Since the sander is out, sand the faces of all other panels.

+When the sides are dry, run the CNC jobs:
 - Run the CNC job ``leftSide.nc`` on the left side.
 - Run the CNC job ``rightSide.nc`` on the right side.
-- Since the sander is out, sand the faces of all other panels.
-- Glue both sides with a strap clamp.

 ## Glue carcase
+You should now have 6 wide panels, 2 interior dividers, and two assembled and machined sides.
+It is recommended you do a *monolithic glue* - that is, continue all steps until the box is assembled.

 To perform the final assembly of all wood pieces, perform the following tasks:
 - [Glue center of carcase](#glue-center-of-carcase)
 - [Glue sides to carcase](#glue-sides-to-carcass)